open-pioneer/trails-starter/docs/reference/Design.md

 During the initial development phase, all code will exist within a single repository.
 In the future, it will be possible to develop and compile application building blocks separately - possibly using different licenses - and share them via npmjs.com or a compatible registry.

+### TypeScript

+TypeScript supports the creation of clean (and clear) interfaces through type checking.
+Usage of TypeScript is _recommended_ for all implementation files (and often _required_).
+Plain JavaScript is also supported.

 ## Implementation strategy

 ### Overview